Should you be looking at international schools in Hong Kong, or are local schools accessible?

 Cons of international schools in Hong Kong

-- It can be costly with lots of extra costs.
+- It can be costly with lots of extra costs; watch out for capital levies in particular.

 - Friendships can be transient because lots of families move each year.